As part of the Field Education program, each student commits to:

 The Office of Field Education cannot arrange student pastor appointments or calls.
 These arrangements reside within the jurisdiction of denominational authorities, and students should initiate their own arrangements.
 However, the Office of Field Education requires that a student submit an application for student pastor status prior to accepting a student appointment or call.
 In addition, only entering MDiv students or those who are in or have finished their first year of MDiv coursework are eligible to become student pastors unless prior approval is granted by the Associate Dean for Academic Formation.

 Student pastors are full-time students and may enroll in no more than three courses per semester, requiring eight semesters to complete the Master of Divinity degree.
 Student pastors are not permitted to enroll in summer study of any kind or in Summer CPE.
-Relaxation of student pastor limitations on enrollment requires the permission (on the Student Pastor Overload Petition Form (Word)) of the supervising church official, the pastor-parish or other personnel committee, the field education staff, and the associate dean for academic formation.
+Relaxation of student pastor limitations on enrollment requires the permission (on the Student Pastor Overload Petition Form (PDF)) of the supervising church official, the pastor-parish or other personnel committee, the field education staff, and the associate dean for academic formation.

 Student pastors are strongly and actively discouraged from attempting to commute more than 50 miles one-way on a daily basis.
 Extensive commuting jeopardizes the student’s academic program, health, ministry, and family life.